Iceteatree/Timeless/readme.md

 Those chosen web stack that we will be using to design this web application is the **MERN** stack.

 ### Motivation
 The reason why I've chosen to use the **MERN** stack is because it is an unopinionated stack that allows total freedom in how the developer gets to work to get to the final product.
 I am really excited to use **React** and in particular Create-React-App for the frontend because I can see the benefits it provides and because I'm the most comfortable with it so far, therefore I am able to push my own abilities farther than they already are.
-I am using **Express** and **Node js** to power the backend and am connecting that to a **Mongo database**.
+I will be using **Redux** for my state management.
+I am using **Express** and **Node js** to power the backend and am connecting that to a **Mongo** database.
 With these in place I can reliably assume that my application will always have 100% run time and can easily scale in the future if I need it to.

 ### Deployment
 The site will be deployed to **Heroku**.
 They not only have multiple servers around the world ensuring reliability but also all the server side logic can be handled by them allowing me the developer to concentrate more on the controller logic.